Bridging 2D and 3D Segmentation Networks for Computation Efficient Volumetric Medical Image Segmentation: An Empirical Study of 2.5D Solutions: Introduction

 \section{Introduction}

-Medical image segmentation is a fundamental step for many clinical applications, which aims to understand images in pixel-level and label each pixel into a certain class.
-It could extract meaningful objects or regions from the image to assist in clinical diagnosis and treatment.
-For example, accurate location and segmentation of abdominal anatomy from CT images is helpful in cancer diagnosis and treatment \cite{wolz2013automated}.
-Atrial segmentation plays an important role in the medical management of patients with fibrillation \cite{xiong2019}.
+Medical image segmentation aims to extract meaningful objects or regions from the image, which is a fundamental and important step for many clinical applications like computer-assisted diagnosis, treatment planning and surgery navigation.
+For example, accurate location and segmentation of abdominal anatomy from CT images is helpful in cancer diagnosis and treatment \cite{ wolz2013automated,ma2021abdomenct}.
+Atrial segmentation plays an important role in the medical management of patients \cite{bernard2018deep,lalande2021deep}.
 However, manual segmentation of medical images is a labor-intensive and tedious task, and subjects to variations of observers.
 This has motivated many researches on automatic segmentation methods.
-With the development and application of deep learning methods in medical imaging in the past several years, convolutional neural networks (CNNs)$\footnote{In order to unify the statement, in this paper, CNNs refers specifically to convolution neural networks for medical image segmentation.}$ have been proposed and applied to various medical image segmentation tasks \cite{2018Deep,2019Benchmark}.
-The most well-known model for medical image segmentation is U-Net \cite{ronneberger2015u-net} using encoder-decoder architecture and incorporating multi-scale features by skip connections.
-It is a strong baseline network to learn pixel-wise information in medical image segmentation.
+In the past several years, convolutional neural networks (CNNs)$\footnote{In order to unify the statement, in this paper, CNNs refer specifically to convolution neural networks for medical image segmentation. \\ }$ have been proposed and achieved state-of-the-art performance in many medical image segmentation tasks \cite{bernard2018deep,lalande2021deep,wang2019benchmark,heller2021state}.
+Most of these segmentation methods are based on U-Net \cite{ronneberger2015u-net} or its variants, using encoder-decoder architecture and incorporating multi-scale features by skip connections, which is proven to be a strong baseline network for medical image segmentation \cite{isensee2020nnu}.